 The CEO of Hillard Heintze, Arnette Heintze, briefed the city council Tuesday afternoon.
 He said investigators have interviewed more than 90 people since the investigation started in July.

-Hillard Heintze is the Chicago-based law firm hired to investigate what happened inside Building 2.
+Hillard Heintze is the Chicago-based security risk management consulting firm hired to investigate what happened inside Building 2.
 Virginia Beach City Auditor Lyndon Remias joined Heintze in the briefing.

 Heintze said investigators are reviewing employee reports and allegations of a "toxic work environment" as a potential contributing factor.